34panda/docsify/gamepi43/gamepi43.md

 `reboot` to do so.

 And that's all, the text shows no longer, but there is black screen for some time so i reccomend doing custom splashscreen [image](#custom-boot-image) or [video](#custom-boot-video)!

+If you come by any issues ETA PRIME made a great [video explaining it](https://www.youtube.com/watch?v=KGf225Qb02I&t=65s).

 ## Best Practices